cdv0/End-to-End-IoT-Data-Processing-System/README.md

 Step 1 (DONE)

 Step 2
-- Units and conversions (Use fahrenheit for temperature, PT instead of UTC, etc.) (see assignment for more)
+- Units and conversions (Use fahrenheit for temperature, PST instead of UTC, etc.) (see assignment for more)
     - Note: Database stores timestamp in UTC
 - Double check calculations and conversions (e.g. Query three only adds up positive electricity from the sensor and ignores the negative.
 Is this a good approach?)
 - Add units to the query results in tcp_server.py